opencognition/insight-vm/README.md

-# A Virtual Machine for Insight (Ruby 2.1.1, Ruby on Rails 4.1.1, PostgreSQL 9.3)
+# A virtual machine for Insight (Ruby 2.1.1, Ruby on Rails 4.1.1, PostgreSQL 9.3)

 ## Introduction